p3t33/networking/README.md

 ```

 ### Compiling and running the server and clients
-1. Unit test is available for parser.cpp, navigate to ./unit_testing folder and
-   run the following script(to compile a binary):
-In order to compile source code to binary and run the client and server:
+In order to compile source code to binary and run the 3 clients and server:
 ```
 ./compile_and_run.sh
 ```